micro/services/template/README.md

-# Idiomatic Service
+# Template Service

-This is the Idiomatic service
+This is an example of a service template

 Generated with

 ```
-micro new idiomatic
+micro new template
 ```

 ## Getting Started